Po Leung Kuk Tang Yuk Tien College: English Society

 It holds 10 English Speaking Day in each academic year.
 The society also send student representatives the join 'The Battle of Books' competition and drama improvisation competition held by the Education Bureau.

 Mathematic Society

 It holds different activities each year, including Sudoku competition and mathematics olympiad competition for form 2 students.

+Astronomy Club

+The Astronomy Club holds various activities such as nighttime stargazing events on the school roof and an Astronomy Camp.
+The current advisor is Mr. Lam Shui Fung.

+Putonghua Club

+The Putonghua Club organises workshops related to Chinese culture, such as dumpling wrapping workshops and Lunar New Year riddle guessing.
+It also holds the Putonghua Singing Competition.

 Robot Club

 It was established in 2007.
 It holds different activities every year to let students know more about robots, computers and technology.
 It even let students join inter-school competitions.
 Most of the activities are open to the whole school.
 The club is located in the Design and Technology room.